EN 14683: 2025 Medical Face Mask Testing โ€“ Requirements & Test Methods

 • The aerosolized bacterial suspension (Staphylococcus aureus) is introduced into the aerosol chamber and drawn through the mask material and the cascade impactor under vacuum.

-• The Petri plates in the cascade impactor collect any aerosolized bacteria that pass through the mask material.
+• The petri plates in the cascade impactor collect any aerosolized bacteria that pass through the mask material.

 • This procedure is repeated for each test specimen, with fresh plates placed in the cascade impactor for each test.